KV2003/learning-git/README.md

 # learning-git
-just started learning how to use git
+Just started learning how to use git
 <br>
 Author- Kashish Verma
+Working on core concepts